 Before landing, a crew member came by to inform me that my bag hadn’t made it on the plane since the connection was so short in Abu Dhabi.
 He said to talk to a desk agent once I was in Bangkok but of course, there was no one around when I got off the plane.
 I found an airport information desk while I was heading for immigration and they said after I’d cleared immigration I could go to the sixth floor and speak with Etihad.

 I head down the hall where there are two signs: “immigration” and “visa on arrival.”
 If you showed up without a Visa, expecting to get one on arrival, which of those signs would you follow?
-I got in the visa-on-arrival line and was finally approached by someone who was no doubt being paid to make this an efficient process.
-They asked where I was from and said I didn’t need a Visa and that I should go to immigration.
+I got in the visa-on-arrival line.
+I was approached by someone who was, no doubt, being paid to make this an efficient process and asked where I was from.
+They said I didn’t need a Visa and that I should go to immigration.
 It’s not really their fault, they weren’t hired for their decision-making abilities, they were hired to follow directions.
 The guy who decided those signs, “immigration” and “visa on arrival,” said all there was to be said and then hired someone once that was clear as mud?
 He should be fired.